 There are many ways that distracted drivers injure others, and these drivers should be liable for the losses of injured accident victims.

 No matter how safe and alert you might be behind the wheel, other drivers might cause crashes because they are distracted.
-You should not hesitate to seek help from the Austin distracted driving accident lawyers at Terry & Kelly, PLLC.
+You should not hesitate to seek help from the Austin distracted driving accident lawyers at TK Injury Lawyers.
 Contact us online or call (512)-910-2000 for a free discussion and case evaluation.